-The short course, officially launched after beta phase testing, provides real-world tools to students through the eight pillars of the Positive Peace model, a framework that can be developed to address a range of social challenges.
+The short course provides real-world tools to students through the eight pillars of the Positive Peace model, a framework that addresses a range of social challenges.

 The online Positive Peace Academy is offered to all at no cost, but for participants seeking formal certification after completing the course, a US$50 fee will apply.
 The purchase of the certificate will assist course participants in furthering their career and support the work of IEP.

 Positive Peace, defined as the attitudes, institutions and structures that sustain peaceful societies, offers a new way to achieve sustainable development, violence reduction, and resilience.